sejal-waman/sejal-waman/README.md

 👩‍💻 I'm interested in doing coding

-🎓 I'm currently pursuing a master's degree in computer applications
+🎓 I'm currently pursuing a master's degree in computer applications from Ajeenkya DY Patil University,Pune

 💞️ I'm looking to collaborate on open source projects and innovative software development